Monument to the Liberators of Soviet Latvia and Riga from the German Fascist Invaders: Construction and early years

 The monument was designed by architect Alexandr Bugaev and produced by sculptors Lev Bukovsky and Aivars Gulbis in 1985.
-In 1994, after the restoration of Latvia's independence, the Socialist Party of Latvia took initiatives to revive Victory Day celebrations at the monument. the following year, around 11,000 people gathered for a 9 May event chaired by the vice-chairman of Socialist Party and MP Filips Stroganovs.
+In 1994, following restoration of Latvia's independence in the dissolution of the Soviet Union, the Socialist Party of Latvia took initiatives to revive Victory Day celebrations at the monument.
+The following year, around 11,000 people gathered for a 9 May event chaired by the vice-chairman of Socialist Party and MP Filips Stroganovs.

 In 1997, the monument was unsuccessfully bombed by members of the Latvian ultranationalist group Pērkonkrusts, two of whom died during the bombing, while six others, including Igors Šiškins, were eventually sentenced to up to three years in prison in 2000.
-In 1998, the Victory Day celebration at the monument was organized by the party For Human Rights in a United Latvia for the first time and by 2005 the event had grown to resemble an open-air festival attended by around 260,000 people.
+In 1998, the Victory Day celebration at the monument was organized by the For Human Rights in a United Latvia party for the first time; by 2005, the event had grown to resemble an open-air festival attended by around 260,000 people.

 Calls for removal

-In 2007, the Popular Front of Latvia and the Alliance of Latvian World War II Veterans sent an open letter to Prime Minister of Latvia Aigars Kalvītis urging him to prevent "any provocations that might discredit the Latvian state" and resolve any issues in regard to the monument's removal as it is "glorifying the ideals of a regime guilty of genocide that killed about 60 million people, including thousands of Latvians."
+In 2007, the Popular Front of Latvia and the Alliance of Latvian World War II Veterans sent an open letter to Prime Minister of Latvia Aigars Kalvītis urging him to prevent "any provocations that might discredit the Latvian state" and resolve any issues in regard to the monument's removal, claiming its existence led to "glorifying the ideals of a regime guilty of genocide that killed about 60 million people, including thousands of Latvians."

 After the relocation of the Bronze Soldier in Tallinn in late April 2007, the issue of the monument was brought up again.
-Chairman of the nationalist All for Latvia! party Raivis Dzintars called on Riga Mayor Jānis Birks of the conservative TB/LNNK to organize a public discussion on the future of the monument, but Birks dismissed the calls as "very thoughtless and even harmful to Latvia".
+Chairman of the populist radical right All for Latvia! party, Raivis Dzintars, called on Riga mayor Jānis Birks of the conservative TB/LNNK to organize a public discussion on the future of the monument.
+Birks, however, dismissed the calls as "very thoughtless and even harmful to Latvia".
 The chairman of the Union of Greens and Farmers parliamentary faction Augusts Brigmanis and the leader of Latvia's First Party/Latvian Way parliamentary faction Andris Bērziņš were similarly dismissive.